See Beyoncé and JAY-Z Enjoy a Date Night Before Coldplay Concert

-Beyoncé and JAY-Z Enjoy a Date Night Before Coldplay Concert in New York City -- See the Pic!
+Beyoncé and JAY-Z Enjoy a Date Night Before Coldplay Concert in NYC, Ordering Almost Everything On The Menu!

 Beyoncé and JAY-Z enjoyed a date night at Hudson Clearwater in New York City's West Village on Sunday evening.
 After the meal, they headed to the Coldplay concert at MetLife Stadium, where lead singer Chris Martin gave a shout-out to the star couple during his performance of "My Universe."